sg7801/Parkinsons-Disease-Prediction/README.md

 - **spread1,spread2,PPE** - Three nonlinear measures of fundamental frequency variation<br>

 ### Access to the dataset:
-Since the dataset was available in ASCII CSV format, therefore it has been provided in this repository itself at : https://github.com/sg7801/Parkinsons-Disease-Prediction/blob/main/parkinsons.txt
+Since the dataset was available in ASCII CSV format, therefore it has been provided in this repository itself [here](https://github.com/sg7801/Parkinsons-Disease-Prediction/blob/main/parkinsons.txt).

 # Automated ML Run